Community Women's Orchestra

-The Community Women's Orchestra (CWO), based in Oakland, California, was founded by conductor Nan Washburn in 1985 as a community adjunct to The Women's Philharmonic (TWP), a now-defunct, professional orchestra.
+The Community Women's Orchestra (CWO), based in Oakland, California, was founded by conductor Nan Washburn in 1985 as a community project adjunct to The Women's Philharmonic (TWP), a now-defunct, professional orchestra.

 Part of CWO's original purpose was to explore orchestral music by women composers for TWP.
 Today, CWO is an independent and growing entity.
 It continues to focus on encouraging women in music, and includes at least one work by a woman composer on each of its programs.
-An assistant conductor is appointed annually in an effort to create more opportunities for women conductors, and Strings Attached - an entry-level ensemble - encourages the participation of women instrumentalists of varying abilities.
+An assistant conductor is appointed annually in an effort to create more opportunities for women conductors, and Strings Attached – an entry-level ensemble – encourages the participation of women instrumentalists of varying abilities.

-In addition to its own concert season of three full concerts and a chamber music event, CWO appeared at four concerts at Louise M. Davies Symphony Hall as guests of the San Francisco Gay Men's Chorus (SFGMC), 2005-2008.
+In addition to its own concert season of three full concerts and a chamber music event, CWO appeared at four concerts at Louise M. Davies Symphony Hall as guests of the San Francisco Gay Men's Chorus (SFGMC), 2005–2008.
 Also in 2008, the CWO toured to Miami, Florida, to perform at the quadrennial GALA Choruses Festival.

-Mission

-The Community Women's Orchestra creates a welcoming environment to engage, inspire, and celebrate women in classical music.